It’s a Man’s World — But Not If You Have ADHD

 Women now account for 60 percent of U.S. college graduations.
 They enter college at a higher rate than men and drop out less often.
 Girls get higher grades than boys in middle and high school, and they report liking school more.
 Women and girls haven’t broken through every glass ceiling, but they’re on their way.

 Boys are raised to operate under the old rules of male entitlement, which isn’t turning out so well.
 In my office, this is apparent among the ADHD crowd.
-When I compare male and female clients of equal ability or disability, ADHD girls outperform boys hands down.
-Girls seem empowered by an idea we’ve ingrained in our daughters – work harder and better, or you’ll be trampled by men on the road of life.
+When I compare male and female clients of equal ability or disability, girls with ADHD outperform boys hands down.
+Girls seem empowered by an idea we’ve ingrained in our daughters — work harder and better, or you’ll be trampled by men on the road of life.

 Boys get a very different message from society.
 It’s confusing and hard for them to decipher, because American society isn’t clear about what it means to be male.
 What boys seem to hear is, “You’re a guy.
 You’ve got it made.”
 That’s a dangerous message for anyone to hear, and for boys with attention deficit, who are neurologically prone to cutting corners, it’s worse.